 The Company and certain of its officers and directors were named as defendants in a putative consolidated class action in the United States District Court for the Central District of California regarding certain public statements in connection with the Company's hepatitis B drug research.
 The consolidated class action, initially filed as Wang v.
 Arrowhead Research Corp., et al., No. 2:14-cv-07890 (C.D.
 Cal., filed Oct.
 10, 2014), and Eskinazi v.
 Arrowhead Research Corp., et al., No. 2:14-cv-07911 (C.D.
 Cal., filed Oct.
 13, 2014), asserted claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and sought damages in an unspecified amount.
 Additionally, three putative stockholder derivative actions captioned Weisman v.
 Anzalone et al., No. 2:14-cv-08982 (C.D.
 Cal., filed Nov.
 20, 2014), Bernstein (Backus) v.
 Anzalone, et al., No. 2:14-cv-09247 (C.D.
 Cal., filed Dec.
 2, 2014); and Johnson v.
 Anzalone, et al., No. 2:15-cv-00446 (C.D.
 Cal., filed Jan.
-22, 2015), were filed in the United States District Court for the Central District of California, alleging breach of fiduciary duty by the Company's Board of Directors in connection with the facts underlying the securities claims.
+22, 2015), were filed in the United States District Court for the Central District of California, alleging breach of fiduciary duty by the Company's Board of Directors in connection with the alleged facts underlying the securities claims.
 An additional consolidated derivative action asserting similar claims is pending in Los Angeles County Superior Court, initially filed as Bacchus v.
 Anzalone, et al., (L.A.
 Super., filed Mar.
 5, 2015); and Jackson v.
 Anzalone, et al. (L.A.
 Super., filed Mar.
 16, 2015).
 Each of these suits seeks damages in unspecified amounts and some seek various forms of injunctive relief.
 On October 7, 2016, the federal district court dismissed the consolidated class action with prejudice.
-On October 10, 2016 the plaintiffs appealed the consolidated class action to the United States Court of Appeals for the Ninth Circuit.
+On October 10, 2016, the plaintiffs appealed the dismissal of the consolidated class action to the United States Court of Appeals for the Ninth Circuit.
 The Weisman and Johnson derivative actions have been dismissed without prejudice.
-The Bernstein derivative action remains pending.
+The Bernstein derivative action remains pending and is stayed pending the related consolidated class action.
 The Company believes it has meritorious defenses and intends to vigorously defend itself in each of these matters.
 The Company makes provisions for liabilities when it is both probable that a liability has been incurred and the amount can be reasonably estimated.
 No such liability has been recorded related to these matters.
 The Company does not expect these matters to have a material effect on its Consolidated Financial Statements.
-With regard to legal fees, such as attorney fees related to these matters or any other legal matters, the Company recognizes such costs as incurred.